Frank Yallop

-Frank Walter Yallop (born 4 April 1964) is a British-Canadian professional soccer coach and former player.
+Frank Walter Yallop (born 4 April 1964) is a professional soccer coach and former player.
+He is currently head coach of McKinney Chupacabras FC in USL League Two.
+Born in England, he played for the Canada national team.

 He played 13 years in England for Ipswich Town, including the club's first three seasons in the Premier League.
 He also played in Major League Soccer (MLS) for the Tampa Bay Mutiny, and earned 52 caps for the Canada national team.

 He spent a further 13 years as coach in MLS for San Jose Earthquakes, LA Galaxy, and Chicago Fire, as well as three years coaching the Canada national team.
-He has most recently been a coach and sporting director in the USL Championship, working with Phoenix Rising, Fresno FC, Las Vegas Lights, and Monterey Bay FC.
+After his time in MLS he served in coaching and management positions in various clubs in the USL Championship, working with Phoenix Rising, Fresno FC, Las Vegas Lights, and Monterey Bay FC.

 Early life

 Yallop was born in Watford and spent his early childhood there before his father, a meat cutter by trade, joined a brother in Canada in 1974 bringing his wife and three children to Vancouver.
 Yallop continued playing in British Columbia, where he caught the eye of an Ipswich Town scout who invited Yallop to try out for Ipswich aged 14.